Observing Changes in Wall Temperature and Humidity

 Effective monitoring systems are essential for assessing conditions within wall structures.
 Advancements in technology have paved the way for sensors that can detect variations in temperature and humidity.
 These devices provide valuable data to property owners and managers, allowing for proactive maintenance and timely interventions.
 By integrating these systems, it is possible to gather continuous readings, helping to identify potential issues before they escalate.

-What factors can cause fluctuations in wall temperature and humidity?
+factors can cause fluctuations in wall temperature and humidity?

 Fluctuations in wall temperature and humidity can be caused by external weather conditions, seasonal changes, heating and cooling systems, and the materials used in the construction of the building.
 Human activities, such as cooking and bathing, can also contribute to variations.